astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/annotations/annotated.md

 # `Annotated`

-`Annotated` attachs arbitrary metadata to a given type.
+`Annotated` attaches arbitrary metadata to a given type.

 ## Usages